chris-pollard/chris-pollard-archived/content/_index.md

 I'm turning a career full of task and requirements management into one of writing and managing code as a full-stack software developer.

 One of my interests is in Bitcoin development and learning more about distributed peer-to-peer networks.
 Since 2017, I've been an observer of and participant in the Bitcoin network.
-The idea that a peer-to-peer network of computer nodes can store and secure a global ledger and facilitate digital scarcity (double-spend problem) continues to fascinate me.
-Lately, I've been hosting a full node and experimenting with the Lightning network, a layer 2 network facilitating real-time payments.
+The idea that a peer-to-peer network of computer nodes can create digital scarcity (double-spend problem) continues to fascinate me.
+Recently I started hosting a full node and experimenting with the [Lightning Network](https://lightning.network/), a layer 2 network facilitating real-time payments.

 # Portfolio